manish-partey/NuxtAuth/COMPLETE_TENANT_ONBOARDING_FLOW.md

 This guide covers the **complete flow** from creating a new platform (tenant) to adding all user roles within an organization.

 **What You'll Create:**
-- 1 Platform (Healthcare Platform)
+- 1 Platform (Grocery Platform)
 - 1 Platform Admin
-- 1 Organization (St. Mary Hospital)
+- 1 Organization (FreshMart Supermarket)
 - 1 Organization Admin (Primary)
 - 2 Additional Organization Admins
 - 1 Manager